nightguarder/Password_Generator/README.md

 # Password_Generator
 Simple password generator in Python
---to run the program "python main.py"
+- to run the program "python main.py"